masterqwerty/mendix-box-docs/troubleshooting/ShortErrors.md

 ## Not Found error

 This one corresponds to a 404 error.
 This most likely means that the resource you are trying to access doesn't exist, or you passed in the wrong folder or file id.
+This may also be because the item you are trying to access may or may not be in the trash, depending on what file you're trying to access.
+This error also occurs if a preview cannot be generated.

 ## PreCondition Failed error